 Quick and easy chocolate caramel slice, AKA millionaire’s shortbread.
-It’s dairy and gluten free with a fruit and nut base, a cashew caramel middle and chocolate topping.
-This can be made in about 10 minutes.
+It’s dairy and gluten-free with a fruit and nut base, a cashew caramel middle and chocolate topping.
+This no-bake bar can be made in about 10 minutes.

 You can use any chocolate you like for the topping.
 I usually use a very dark 85% cocoa solids chocolate.
 If you want to make your own raw chocolate topping mix together 1/3 cacao powder with 1/3 fat and 1/3 sweetener.
 You can use coconut oil or cacao butter for the fat.
 For the sweetener anything runny such as maple syrup, date syrup, coconut nectar or honey work well.
 All of these sweeteners also work well for the caramel and each give a slightly different taste.
 Let me know how you get on in the comments.

 - Total time: 10m